• Skip to primary navigation

 Instructions

-• Add the stock and seasoning.
+• Add 700 ml Vegetable stock and seasoning.
 Simmer for 20 minutes.

 • Take the soup off the heat and blend it to a smooth consistency.
-Add the cream and stir to combine.
-Serve topped with chives (optional).
+Add 2 tablespoon Single cream and 1 pinch Sea salt.
+Stir well to combine.
+Serve topped with Chives (optional).

 • We have used vegetarian stock to keep this soup vegetarian, however you could swap it for a really good quality chicken stock to give it a richer flavour.